 In September 2020 we began work with Health Education England (HEE) NHS to help on an ambitious HEE funded programme to deliver a more efficient and coherent infrastructure of library management systems (LMSs).
 The present LMS landscape in complex and costly with over 91 separate systems across England.
 This will be reduced to a small number of regional shared systems delivering improvements for library staff and end users.
 For more information see: Moving to regional library management systems: the journey begins‘.
 Knowledge for Healthcare [blog].
 30th September 2020

 Library Hub Discover is a major UK shared service that gives access to details of materials held in many UK over 160 national academic and specialist libraries.
 Catalogue metadata is at the heart of this shared service.
 We worked with Jisc and staff from UK universities to make recommendations about how Jisc can use its influence to change the dynamics of the library metadata market and better support the its goals

 A shared library system infrastructure across a number of UK public libraries.

-In 2011 we worked with the Greater Manchester Libraries Shared Services Project board to evaluate and analyse the library systems options for providing a one library card based entitlement across 10 Greater Manchester library authorities.
+We worked with the Greater Manchester Libraries Shared Services Project board to evaluate and analyse the library systems options for providing a one library card based entitlement across 10 Greater Manchester library authorities.
 The Project Board reported that: ‘The report has given us a clear overview of the options for us to move towards an integrated library systems solution and provide better services to our users.
 It has helped us clarify the direction for the future’

 Shared Services feasibility study into the library systems landscape in UK Higher Education.

 The study was commissioned by SCONUL and funded by HEFCE.
 Ken Chad worked in partnership with Sero Consulting (project lead) and Curtis + Cartwright.
-There is more information on the Shared Services page of HELibtech.